rackerlabs/design-system/_component_design/cards.md

 Use the following best practices when constructing cards:

 - Construct cards so they are uniform in size.
 - There is no limit to the number of cards that can be used, however, ensure the page use case justifies the data.
 For example, dashboards are meant to provide users with quick insights and clear paths forward to more robust data.
-Overusing cards data objects might have the opposite effect and leave users with too much to parse.
+Overusing cards might have the opposite effect and leave users with too much information to parse.
 - Do not include too much information on a card.
 A card is not a Dashboard Card, which is a pattern that will be developed in the future.
 - Include only high-level information on a card, and link to more detailed information.
 - If the information is better presented in a list or table pattern, do not use cards.
-If you believe Card Grids appeal to some users, present both view options.
+If you believe Card Grids appeal to some users, present both options.

 {% endcolumn %}